scholtalbers/docker-rstudio-notebook/README.md

 have an API Key.
 You can retrieve and upload files from and to Galaxy and save and restore your R Session in a Galaxy history.

-I've added the ability to get a collection from Galaxy.

 ## Install ##